 • Supply chain shortages have affected inflation, and concerns remain that undersupply could cause further price increases.

-• The consumer price index, which rose by .1% in August, continues to cause havoc on auto, finished goods, and energy pricing and is the enemy of long-term interest rates.
+• The consumer price index, which rose by .2% in September, continues to cause havoc on auto, finished goods, and energy pricing and is the enemy of long-term interest rates.

 • The local inventory accumulates primarily in the more expensive price ranges, and the housing affordability index has increased slightly (based on wages, rates, and home prices).
 As a result, mortgage payments now have an all-time high gross percentage (which slows spending in other sectors).